Drones use by Public Safety Agencies has been growing explosively.

 Federal Aviation Administration Spokesperson

 For example, a fire department might use it to get an aerial perspective or to fly around the back of a building in flames.
-A police department could use it for situational awareness, or in an active shooter situation to fly around the corner where the shooter may be operating.
+A police department could use it for situational awareness or, in an active shooter situation, to fly around the corner where the shooter may be operating.

 Clearly, there are many other uses for BVLOS drone operations, and the FAA waiver would open up drones for many more interesting public safety missions in the future.